PaulineNvle/PaulineNvle/README.md

 ## I’m Pauline Neuville 👋

 After a experience in the beauty sector, I choosed to reorient myself in th web/software development.
-I'm currently at [Becode](https://becode.org/), a code academy in Liège.
+I recently finished my journey at [Becode](https://becode.org/), a code academy in Liège.
+Now, it's time to practice everything that I've learned with an internship!
+I will be in the computer science department of Solidaris Liège for the next 3 months!

 ----